 You’re spending money on paid ads, but all you’re getting back is a PDF full of buzzwords and vanity metrics.
 Sound familiar?

-A good agency report should break down:
+A good agency report breaks down:

 - Spend vs results (ROAS, CPA, CPL)